 To frost these cookies, fill a plastic bag with frosting; squeeze it down to one corner, and cut off the very tip.
 Then, holding the cookie in one hand and the frosting bag in the other, swirl the frosting from the inside of the cookie outward.

-Process shots: Make the cream cheese frosting by creaming together the room-temperature butter and cream cheese; add salt, vanilla and powdered sugar; mix until smooth and creamy.
+Making cream cheese frosting by creaming together room-temperature butter and cream cheese, adding salt, vanilla, and powdered sugar, and mixing until smooth and creamy.

 • Additional graham cracker crumbs: There will probably be some leftover crumbs from crushing graham crackers for the cookie base — and this is where you can use them!
 If not, break up a few crackers directly over the cookies.
 It’s not too important the size of the crumbs here; a variety in crumb size is nice!